 Do you have “hard” water?
 Does your bathtub sport telltale rust stains?

-If you answered yes to either of these questions about a commercial property you own, then you may need a commercial reverse osmosis water system.
+If you answer yes to either of these questions about a property you own, then you may need a reverse osmosis water system.

-You may be asking: What’s That?
-Simply put, commercial reverse osmosis water systems are tools that allow for your tap water to be softer than it originally is.
-Thanks to this not-so-complicated but still-intriguing science, you, your coworkers,–and even your tenants if you have any–can drink water that doesn’t taste like sulfur.
+You may be asking: What’s that?
+Simply put, reverse osmosis water systems are tools that allow for your tap water to be softer than it originally is.
+Thanks to this not-so-complicated but still-intriguing science, you, your family and coworkers, and even your tenants if you have any, can drink water that doesn’t taste like sulfur.